Hamiltonian path and Hamiltonian cycle are solvable in polynomial time in graphs of bounded independence number: Introduction

 The existence of a Hamiltonian cycle remains NP-complete on planar graphs~\cite{garey1976planar}, circle graphs~\cite{damaschke1989hamiltonian} and for several other generalizations of interval graphs~\cite{bertossi1986hamiltonian}, for chordal bipartite graphs~\cite{mu96} and for split (and therefore also for chordal) graphs~\cite{golumbic2004algorithmic}, but is solvable in linear time in interval graphs~\cite{keil1985finding} and in convex bipartite graphs~\cite{mu96}.
 The existence of a Hamiltonian path can be decided in polynomial time for cocomparability graphs~\cite{damaschke1991finding} and for circular arc graphs~\cite{damaschke1993paths}.

 Many of the above mentioned graph classes are hereditary, i.e., closed in the induced subgraph order, and as such can be described by collections of forbidden induced subgraphs.
 This has led to carefully examining $H$-free graphs, i.e., graph classes with a single forbidden induced subgraph.
-For many graphs $H$, the class of $H$-free graphs has nice structural properties (e.g., $P_4$-graphs are exactly the cographs) or their structural properties can be used to design polynomial algorithms for various graph theory problems (as a recent example, cf. coloring of $P_6$-free graphs in~\cite{Spirkl2019}).
+For many graphs $H$, the class of $H$-free graphs has nice structural properties (e.g., $P_4$-free graphs are exactly the cographs) or their structural properties can be used to design polynomial algorithms for various graph theory problems (as a recent example, cf. colouring of $P_6$-free graphs in~\cite{Spirkl2019}).
+(Here and later throughout the graph, $P_k$ denotes the path on $k$ vertices, $K_k$ denotes the complete graph on $k$ vertices, and $G+H$ denotes the disjoint union of (isomorphic copies of) the graphs $G$ and $H$.)
 For Hamiltonian-type problems, consider three-vertex graphs $H$.
 For $H=K_3$, both Hamiltonian cycle and Hamiltonian path are NP-complete on triangle-free graphs, since they are NP-complete on bipartite graphs~\cite{mu96}.
 For $H=3K_1$, the edgeless graph on three vertices, both Hamiltonian cycle and Hamiltonian path are polynomial time solvable~\cite{Duf1981}.
 The remaining two graphs, $P_3$ and $K_1+K_2$, are induced subgraphs of $P_4$, thus the corresponding class of $H$-free graphs is a subclass of cographs, and as such a subclass of cocomparability graphs, in which the Hamiltonian path and Hamiltonian cycle problems are solvable in polynomial time~\cite{damaschke1991finding}.
 However, a complete characterization of graphs $H$ for which Hamiltonian path or Hamiltonian cycle problems are solvable in polynomial time (and for which they are NP-complete) is not in sight.
 Until now, the complexity has been open even for the next smallest edgeless graph $4K_1$.
 The main goal of this paper paper is to answer this complexity question for all edgeless forbidden induced subgraphs.

 \begin{theorem} For every integer $k$, the existence of a Hamiltonian path and of a Hamiltonian cycle can be decided in polynomial time for $kK_1$-free graphs.
 In other words, Hamiltonian path and Hamiltonian cycle are in the class XP when parameterized by the independence number of the input graph. \end{theorem}